Kelly Craft: Political involvement and donations; philanthropy

-US Alternate Delegate to the United Nations
+U.S. alternate delegate to the United Nations

 President George W. Bush appointed Craft an alternate delegate to the United Nations in 2007, for the 62nd Session of the General Assembly of the United Nations.
 On October 24, 2007, Senator Joe Biden reported favorably on her nomination on behalf of the Senate Committee on Foreign Relations.
 On October 26, she was confirmed by the United States Senate by voice vote.

 As part of the US delegation, her responsibilities included advising the US Ambassador to the UN on US engagement in Africa.
 She also gave a speech to the UN General Assembly on the investment the US and other nations were making to fight HIV/AIDS in Africa and malaria in Africa, and promote development there.
 She later said: "President Bush’s example and his initiative to cure AIDS on the African continent instilled in me the value of using diplomatic positions to help the less fortunate.
 And that’s what I am going to do."

-US Ambassador to Canada
+U.S. ambassador to Canada

 Canadian Prime Minister Justin Trudeau greets US Ambassador Craft in 2019.

 On June 15, 2017, Craft was nominated by President Donald Trump to become the US ambassador to Canada, with the support of Senator Mitch McConnell.
 She was confirmed by the United States Senate by unanimous voice vote on August 3, and assumed office on October 23.

 Craft became the 31st United States Ambassador to Canada.
 She also became the first woman to hold the job.
 In her first week as ambassador to Canada, Craft said in an interview with CBC News that when it came to climate change she appreciated all of the scientific evidence, and thought that "both sides have their own results, from their studies, and I appreciate and I respect both sides of the science".
 She played a leadership role in trade negotiations between the US and Canada, resulting in the signing of a major new free trade agreement between the US, Canada, and Mexico (the U.S.-Mexico-Canada Agreement; USMCA), which replaced the North American Free Trade Agreement (NAFTA).
 Her work in hammering out the tri-lateral agreement raised her stock with the Trump administration.
 In addition during her tenure the relationship between the countries was the subject of controversial steel tariffs, and critical comments by Trump about the Canadian prime minister.
 In June 2018, as US-Canadian relations grew testy, an envelope was mailed to her containing a suspicious white powder and a death threat.
 Canadian columnist L. Ian MacDonald wrote: "[Craft] has been diligent and warm in her representational role.
 She's perhaps one of a few members of Trump's team who is genuinely blameless in this mess."